-An Australian teenager is being widely heralded on social media under the hashtag #eggboy after he smashed an egg on the head of the vile Australian Senator Fraser Anning at a right-wing rally on Saturday.
+An Australian teenager is being heralded on social media under the hashtag #eggboy after he smashed an egg on the head of the vile Australian Senator Fraser Anning at a right-wing rally on Saturday.

 For his efforts, the teen was promptly open-fist punched twice by the senator during a news conference and then tackled and choked by Anning’s right-wing thug supporters, including agitator Neil Erikson.